itwasneo/dotfiles/README.md

 ## 🗔 About NeoVim

 Although I'm still a dummy when it comes to **vim**, I configured this setup by myself.
+It is **very very simplistic** and serves enough features.
 It is entirely lua based.There are couple of links that I want to share which also influenced this configuration:

 - [devaslife's NeoVim setup video](https://www.youtube.com/watch?v=ajmK0ZNcM4Q)
 - [devaslife's NeoVim setup article](https://blog.inkdrop.app/my-neovim-setup-for-react-typescript-tailwind-css-etc-in-2022-a7405862c9a4)